indyplanets/appcenter-documentation/admin-guide/manager-users.md

 - Filter the list of users by administrative status
 - Search for users
 - Sort the list of users in descending or ascending order
-- Promote a Non-Admin user to an Admin
+- Promote user to and from Admin status
-- Demote an Admin user to a Non-Admin

 **Note**: You can combine view and search options.